confluentinc/examples/ccloud/beginner-cloud/README.md

 * Run a Java producer: showcase a Prefix ACL
 * Run Connect and kafka-connect-datagen connector with permissions
 * Run a Java consumer: showcase a Wildcard ACL
-* Delete the API key, service account, Kafka topics, and some of the local files
+* Delete the API key, service account, Kafka topics, Kafka cluster, environment, and the log files

 # Run the demo